Skip to content

 MPI

 The Message Passing Interface is a protocol for parallel computation often used in HPC applications.
 On Apocrita we have the distinct implementations Intel MPI and Open MPI available.
-In general we recommend the use of Intel MPI where suitable.

 The module system allows the user to select the implementation of MPI to be used, and the version.
 With Open MPI, as noted above, one must be careful to load a module compatible with the compiler suite being used.